Bulldogs Defeat North Texas, 85-67

 MBB: February 13 Game Highlights - North Texas vs. Old Dominion

-A veteran of 21 years in NCAA Division-I basketball and 14 postseason appearances, Tony Benford has transformed the culture of North Texas basketball with his hard-working defense-first approach that made the Mean Green one of the nation's toughest teams.
+Entering his 25th year in NCAA Division-I basketball that includes 14 postseason appearances, Tony Benford has transformed the culture of North Texas basketball with his hard-working defense-first approach, entering his fifth season with the Mean Green he has 54 wins,which is the third most wins for a NT coach after his first four seasons.

 In 2012-13, North Texas broke the school record for blocked shots with 153, and the squad's defensive field goal percentage inside the 3-point arc of 44.3 was the lowest in the Sun Belt.
-This season, Benford looks to build on this foundation as he leads the Mean Green into its first season in Conference USA.
+Last season, Benford and North Texas made the jump to Conference USA and finished with 16 wins on the year, making the '13-14 squad one of just 18 teams in program history to reach that win plateau.

 Before coming to North Texas, Benford served as the associate head coach at Marquette under Buzz Williams.
 In his four years at Marquette, Benford helped recruit and coach six All-Big East players, including 2012 Big East Player of the Year Jae Crowder.